digital-blueprint/toolkit/packages/resource-select/README.md

 - `value` (optional): api path of recource to preload the selector with
     - example `<dbp-resource-select value="/base/people/testuser"></dbp-resource-select>`
     - the `value` will also be set automatically when an organization is chosen in the selector
+- `multiple` (optional): set to allow selecting more than one resource
+    - example `<dbp-resource-select multiple></dbp-resource-select>`
+    - implies `no-default`, since an empty selection is a valid state
+- `values` (optional): api paths of the resources to preload the selector with, as a JSON array
+    - example `<dbp-resource-select multiple values='["/base/people/testuser"]'></dbp-resource-select>`
+    - unlike `value` this attribute is only read once and not updated when resources are chosen, use the `values` property or the `change` event to read the current selection
 - `disabled` (optional): set to disable the selector
     - example `<dbp-resource-select disabled></dbp-resource-select>`
 - `fetch-mode` (optional, default: `prefetch`): set to `search` to search on the server instead of prefetching all resources